rotationalio/baleen/README.md

-# baleen
+# Baleen

-An automated ingestion service of RSS feeds to construct a corpus for NLP research.
+**An automated ingestion service of RSS feeds to construct a corpus for NLP research.**